 - Highly modular and ready to use just out of the box.

-- Fuzzy searching for available functions, settings, and snippets is available through a well-curated command palette.
+- Fuzzy searching for functions, settings, and snippets is available through a well-curated command palette.

-- Built-in HiDPI support free from any scaling issues.
+- Built-in HiDPI supports are free from any scaling issues.

 - Default instant pair programming support allows for a Test Driven Development(TDD) approach.